Zymplectic/Zymplectic-Project/README.md

+Zymplectic :: Cutting edge numerical integration done easy, fast, accurate and beautiful
-Zymplectic is a numerical integration platform intended for scientific and educational purposes.
+- is a numerical integration platform intended for scientific and educational purposes.
+- is non-intrusive and does not modify files outside its directory unless instructed to by the user.
-Zymplectic is an accurate and efficient engine for simulating dynamical systems using the largest existing library of symplectic integrators.
+- is an accurate and efficient engine for simulating dynamical systems using the largest existing library of symplectic integrators.
-Zymplectic does not require installation and does not modify files outside its directory unless instructed to by the user.
+- works straight out of the box as it does not require any setup, installation or otherwise.
+- includes a wide range of examples, that can be run by a single click in the application user interface.

 How to use:
 - Download Zymplectic (bundled with clang or gcc).
 Only win64 supported at this time
-- Run Zymplectic
+- Run Zymplectic.exe
-- Start any of the included example c++ scripts or use the existing scripts as templates for your own Hamiltonian systems
+- Start any of the included example c++ scripts or write your own Hamiltonian systems using provided templates

 For information about the project, please refer to https://Zymplectic.com/ and https://www.reddit.com/r/Zymplectic/